Prisoner: Special Housing Units (SHU) syndrome

+Stuart Grassian proposed that the symptoms are unique and are not found in any other situation.

-Long durations may lead to depression and changes to brain physiology.
+Long durations may lead to depression and changes in brain physiology.
 In the absence of a social context that is needed to validate perceptions of their environment, prisoners become highly malleable, abnormally sensitive, and exhibit increased vulnerability to the influence of those controlling their environment.
-Social connection and the support provided from social interaction are prerequisite to long-term social adjustment as a prisoner.
+Social connection and the support provided by social interaction are prerequisites to long-term social adjustment as a prisoner.

 Prisoners exhibit the paradoxical effect of social withdrawal after long periods of solitary confinement.
-A shift takes place from a craving for greater social contact, to a fear of it.
+A shift takes place from a craving for greater social contact to a fear of it.
 They may grow lethargic and apathetic, and no longer be able to control their own conduct when released from solitary confinement.
 They can come to depend upon the prison structure to control and limit their conduct.

 Long-term stays in solitary confinement can cause prisoners to develop clinical depression, and long-term impulse control disorder.
 Those with pre-existing mental illnesses are at a higher risk for developing psychiatric symptoms.
 Some common behaviours are self-mutilation, suicidal tendencies, and psychosis.